 I did find Evora a little bit too… earnest.
 The sights here include some churches and cathedrals, two museums displaying religious artefacts, and the crumbled pillars of a Roman temple.
 These are worth seeing, though besides these tick-box sights the town does seem to be lacking a bit of life.

 Maybe it’s just that I visited on a very hot day.
 In the heart of Alejento region it can easily get 5 °C hotter than in Lisbon.
 I suppose I can’t blame people for staying inside when the mercury rises to up to 40 °C, but Evora nevertheless felt a tad stuffy despite having such charming little houses.
 Anyway, just my impression.

 Oh!
 But… be sure to visit the chapel decorated with bones, skulls, and entire bodies hanging from the wall.
 This Chapel of Bones was once created by monks as a reminder of the transitory nature of the human condition, and is definitely something interesting to check out.

 Well… I went to Aveiro so that you don’t have to.

 I intended to only list here some of the top places to visit in Portugal, but I’m including Aveiro here just to let you know that it’s not that big of a deal.

 It’s a nice town that has some canals.
 Some travel guides describe Aveiro as the Venice of Portugal, which is quite the overstatement.
-This would be like saying Wexford is the Miami of Ireland… it just doesn’t make any sense!
+It makes as much sense as saying Wexford is like the Miami of Ireland.

 Anyway, two modern canals run through Aveiro where traditional wooden boats, once used for fishing, now ferry tourists around.
 There are a couple of brightly colored houses that everyone comes to photograph.
 Besides this, there is not so much to mention.